 The overlook gave us a clear view of desert, all brown and dry.
 We screamed downhill, losing 2,500 feet in 4 miles.
 We both slowed to a near stop at a hairy hairpin turn about halfway down.

 Who should we run into in Congress but Jim.
 We ate at TJ’s Cafe, where the cook warned us the route ahead to Yuma and Imperial Valley would be hot, desolate and barren.
 Various types of cacti — cholla, saguaro and beavertail — dotted the landscape.
 Down the road, in Aguila, center of a huge cantalope growing region, we stopped for beers at the Desert Schooner.
 The owner said the restaurant’s oaken “bar” was more than 100 years old and came from the Bucket of Blood saloon in Prescott’s Whiskey Row.
 She pointed to a bullet hole in the wood.

 We rode right down the street to the city park.
 Shortly after we had our stuff spread out in the picnic shelter, the familiar blue van carrying our friends for the UK pulled up.
 They had just arrived from Phoenix where they had picked up Widge’s cousin, Harriet, at the airport.
 She was going to ride the rest of the way to LA.
 We agreed to meet at 5 in the morning to get started on our next leg through the desert to Quartzsite.

 Jim, our resident trail leech, really got on my nerves tonight.
 The beer made him more obnoxious than ever.
-I was so distracted by his yammering about the local Hispanic population that I dumped our cooked dinner onto the ground while trying to drain it.
+I was so distracted by his yammering about the local Hispanic population that I dumped our tuna noodle casserole onto the ground while trying to drain it.
 We got to do something about this guy.